We actively engage with our stakeholders to improve our decision-making and accountability.

 Engagement can take various forms, from day-to-day, business-as-usual engagement to more strategic and planned engagements, such as regular meetings, surveys, forums and stakeholder dialogues.

 As a development bank, we are sensitive of the social circumstances and environment in which we are active.
 The companies and projects we invest in have an important impact on local communities and society at large.
-We actively engage local stakeholders from the earliest stages of our involvement with a project, with special focus on human rights, land rights or the environment.
+Therefore, we integrate stakeholder considerations and information, based on a meaningful consultation with stakeholders (including affected communities, in line with the IFC Performance Standards), in investment and we monitor if decisions will further contribute to the quality and positive impact of FMO’s investments, as well as ensure community support.
 This is also described in our sustainability policy.

 We have implemented an early disclosure of potential investments mechanism that allows interested parties to provide feedback on the environmental, social and governance aspects of our projects before contracting.
 We publish early disclosure of potential investments on our world map.